Clarot536/NourishNet/README.md

-# 🌱 NourishNet – Food Waste Management App
+# 🌱 NourishNet – Linking Surplus to Support

 ### **🚀 A National-Level Hackathon Project**